zakariya879/codewars-problem-solving/level_1/59_ 101 Dalmatians - squash the bugs, not the dogs!/README.md

-# 101 Dalmatians - squash the bugs, not the dogs!
+# <8 kyu> 101 Dalmatians - squash the bugs, not the dogs!

 ## Instructions